sjgarland/YeomanGuide/Notes/HowTo/Test.md

 [Node.js](https://nodejs.org) provides runtime support and the `npm` package manager for JavaScript.

-## Run Excel with the XLray add-in
+## Run Excel with the Yeoman Guide add-in

-Issue the command `npm start` in the `XLray` folder.
+Issue the command `npm start` in the `Yeoman Guide` folder.
 This will start both a `dev server` and Excel.
 Under Mac OS X, it is currently necessary to start the `dev server` by typing `sudo npm start`.
 (The `dev server` is a process created by the shell script `node_modules/.bin/webpack-dev-server`.)

-The ribbon in Excel for Windows and Excel for the Macintosh should now contain an `XLray` tab.
+The ribbon in Excel for Windows and Excel for the Macintosh should now contain an `Yeoman Guide` tab.

 To make that tab appear in Excel for the web, select its `Insert` tab.
 Next click `Office Add-ins`, `Manage My Add-ins`, `Upload My Add-in`, and `Browse`.
-Then upload `manifest.xml` from the `XLray` folder.
+Then upload `manifest.xml` from the `Yeoman Guide` folder.

 ## Debugging options